LIST OF ABBREVIATIONS

 - Papa Pio Secundo – Pope Pius II (1405-1464), began life as Æneas Silvius Piccolomini in Corsignano, a small town near Siena.
 After a successful political career, he took orders in 1447 and became bishop of Siena in 1450.
 He was elected cardinal in 1456 and became Pope Pius II in 1458 (Pope Pius II).

-According to other authors, the enmity was fed by Pius’s preference for and trust in Federico da Urbino, whose letter to Sigismondo of 1444 is the source of the calumny in Benzi’s oration (Pernis and Schneider Adams 29).
+According to other authors, the enmity was fed by Pius’s preference for and trust in Federico da Urbino, whose letter to Sigismondo, written in 1444, is the source of the calumny in Benzi’s oration (Pernis and Schneider Adams 29).

 - Stupro… concubinarius – L. ML.
 “Ravisher, butcher, adulterer/ murderer, parricide, and perjurer/ killer of priests, reckless (one), lecher,/ … fornicator and assassin/ traitor, rapist, committer of incest, arsonist and keeper of concubines.”
 See Benzi's oration.